THIS WEBSITE IS INTENDED FOR US HEALTHCARE PROFESSIONALS ONLY.

 WARNINGS AND PRECAUTIONS

-Hepatic Transaminase Elevation
+Hepatic Transaminase Elevation and Hepatotoxicity

-Elevations in serum transaminase [alanine aminotransferase (ALT) and/or aspartate aminotransferase (AST)] levels > 3x the upper limit of normal (ULN) occurred in 2.3% of women receiving VEOZAH and 0.9% of women receiving placebo in three clinical trials.
-No serum elevations in total bilirubin (> 2x ULN) occurred.
+In 3 clinical trials, elevations in serum transaminase [alanine aminotransferase (ALT) and/or aspartate aminotransferase (AST)] levels > 3x the upper limit of normal (ULN) occurred in 2.3% of women receiving VEOZAH and 0.9% of women receiving placebo.
+No elevations in serum total bilirubin (> 2x ULN) occurred.
+Women with ALT or AST elevations were generally asymptomatic.
+Transaminase levels returned to pretreatment levels (or close to these) without sequelae with dose continuation, and upon dose interruption, or discontinuation.
+Women with cirrhosis were not studied.

-Perform baseline bloodwork to evaluate for hepatic function and injury prior to VEOZAH initiation.
-Do not start VEOZAH if concentration of ALT or AST is ≥ 2x ULN or if the total bilirubin is elevated (e.g., ≥ 2x ULN) for the evaluating laboratory.
+Perform baseline hepatic laboratory tests to evaluate for hepatic function and injury [including serum ALT, serum AST, serum ALP, and serum bilirubin (total and direct)] prior to VEOZAH initiation.
+Do not start VEOZAH if the concentration of ALT or AST is ≥ 2x ULN or if the total bilirubin is elevated (e.g., ≥ 2x ULN) for the evaluating laboratory.
 If baseline hepatic transaminase evaluation is < 2x ULN and the total bilirubin is normal, VEOZAH can be started.
-Perform follow-up evaluations of hepatic transaminase concentration at 3 months, 6 months, and 9 months after initiation of therapy and when symptoms (such as nausea, vomiting, or yellowing of the skin or eyes) suggest liver injury.

 ADVERSE REACTIONS